Catch up on the most current updates from Rachel’s Health Story and see where she has landed since writing this in 2016.

 It all happened in October 2010.
 It’s been four years, and it is a privilege to share the story with you.

 I had a difficult pregnancy with my son, Dexter.
-When we decided to try and get pregnant again we thought it couldn’t possibly be any worse.
+When we decided to try and get pregnant again, we thought it couldn’t possibly be any worse.
 I found out I was pregnant before I could even get a positive pregnancy test.
-The “morning sickness” had hit almost immediately and I couldn’t keep anything down.
-A couple of weeks later it was confirmed by a pregnancy test.
-We had to start telling people at the 6 week mark because I was so ill I couldn’t hide it.
-A couple weeks after that I was hospitalized for hyperemesis gravidarum (HG), a condition recently brought onto the public stage by Kate Middleton.
-It is something far beyond morning sickness.
-I was in and out of the hospital a few times before I was set up with a PICC line and home nursing care where I was on intravenous fluids 24 hours a day.
+The “morning sickness” had hit almost immediately, and I couldn’t keep anything down.
+A couple of weeks later, it was confirmed by a pregnancy test.
+We had to start telling people at the 6-week mark because I was so ill I couldn’t hide it.
+A couple of weeks after that, I was hospitalized for hyperemesis gravidarum (HG), a condition recently brought onto the public stage by Kate Middleton.
+It is something far beyond morning sickness. ย I was in and out of the hospital a few times before I was set up with a PICC line and home nursing care, where I was on intravenous fluids 24 hours a day.

 Just when I should have been getting better, things took a turn for the worse when I noticed something wasn’t quite right with my heart.
 I started to lose the ability to walk.
 I would take a few steps before I would simply collapse.
 My legs would simply give out.
 I went in for my weekly (yes, weekly) doctor’s appointment and was immediately hospitalized when he saw I could not walk.
 Test after test was conducted.
 After a brief bought of being unable to breathe, I was put in the ICU.
 Someone died down the hall from me that first night.
 No longer could these symptoms be blamed on HG.